leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/FrontEndPlugin/Ghidra_Front_end_Menus.md

 | --- |

-If you have made any changes to Programs, then a dialog is displayed to prompt you to save changes.
+<a name="savedatadialog"></a>If you have made any changes to Programs, then a dialog is
+displayed to prompt you to save changes.
 After the programs, all other files that have been changed and not saved are listed.